diambra/docs/content/closedbeta.en.md

 {{% /notice %}}

 {{% notice note %}}
 By default, the submission will select the lowest difficulty level (`"Easy"`) of the three available (`"Easy"`, `"Medium"`, `"Hard"`).
-To change this, you can add the `--difficulty` argument to the previous command (e.g. `diambra agent submit <docker image> --difficulty Medium`)
+To change this, you can add the `--submission.difficulty` argument to the previous command (e.g. `diambra agent submit <docker image> --submission.difficulty Medium`)
 {{% /notice %}}

 #### Submit your own Agent

-Instead of using a pre-built image featuring a random agent, you can create your own, taking advantage of our Command Line Interface:
+Instead of using a pre-built image featuring a random agent, you can create your own.
+Our Command Line Interface allows you to start easily:

 1. Generate the base files: